milk is a primary pathway by which radioactive materials released

 dairies.
 A 2-liter (0.5-gallon) sample is obtained from each

-location monthly, except in Idaho Falls where a sample is collected
+location monthly, except in Idaho Falls and Terreton where samples are collected

 weekly.
 Milk from each location is analyzed for